 It's the accent, Henry told him, impatient but also amused.

 Kathleen gathered herself, clearing her throat and casting one last threatening look at Laura.
 "Right this way, Mr….?" she drawled.

 "Connery.
 Sean Connery."

-The girls seemed to be holding back their snickers, obviously afraid of seeming slapdash in their work.
+The girls seemed to be holding back their snickers, obviously afraid of seeming unprofessional in any capacity.
 As Denny followed them to a lavish room down the hall, he took care to gloat in his head.
-Unfortunately, his gay son just didn't appreciate his savvy at all.
+Unfortunately, his gay son just didn't appreciate his savvy with women at all.
 Go figure.

 Stop, Den, you're killing me, Henry choked out through his laughter.

 They certainly seemed normal, no matter their political worth.
 In fact, the Prime Minister (who was ridiculously young in Denny's opinion) looked to be sweating profusely despite the comfortable temperature of the room.
-The President appeared to be an eager sort of man, enthusiastic for no other reason than he could be, personifying the very image of a little boy promised a treat.
-As if aforethought, the moment Denny walked in the, President hopped to his feet and stretched out a hand.
+The President appeared to be an eager sort of man, enthusiastic for no other reason than that he could be, personifying the very image of a little boy promised a sweet.
+And just as he thought, the moment Denny walked in the President hopped to his feet and stretched out a hand.

 "Ah, nice to meet you, nice to meet you," he greeted Denny cheerfully, his handshake quite vigorous.
 "You know who I am, of course.
-But I have not had the pleasure.
+But I haven't had the pleasure.
 Your name, sir?"

 Denny swallowed his derision for this man.
 "Wallace," he informed them a bit sarcastically, "William Wallace."